Wild Skin

-Wild Skin (La Peau sauvage) is a Canadian short drama film, directed by Ariane Louis-Seize and released in 2016.
+Wild Skin (La Peau sauvage) is a 2016 Canadian short drama film, written and directed by Ariane Louis-Seize.
 Without dialogue, the film stars Marilyn Castonguay as a woman who has a strange erotic experience after unexpectedly finding a python in her apartment.

 The film premiered at the 2016 Toronto International Film Festival.

 The film was a shortlisted Prix Iris nominee for Best Short Film at the 19th Quebec Cinema Awards.
-At the 5th Canadian Screen Awards, the film was shortlisted for Best Live Action Short Drama.
+At the 5th Canadian Screen Awards, the film was nominated for Best Live Action Short Drama.